auth0/docs/articles/quickstart/native/ios-swift/01-embedded-login.md

 ---
 title: Embedded Login
-description: This tutorial demonstrates how to integrate Embedded Lock in your iOS Swift project in order to present a login screen.
+description: This tutorial demonstrates how to integrate Embedded Login in your iOS Swift project in order to present a login widget.
 budicon: 448
 ---